 - Damage from fires, storms, or vandalism.

-- Theft of personal property.
+- Theft of personal property and identity theft.

-- Water damage caused by burst pipes, malfunctioning water heaters and other internal sources.
+- Water damage caused by burst pipes, malfunctioning water heaters, and other internal sources.

 - Some policies will provide for items in remote storage, but only if specified in the policy.